 - Loss of services.
 Covers the cost to hire someone to do household chores if you can’t do them.

 - Rehabilitation expenses.
 Pays for rehab services like physical therapy to help you get back on your feet.

 - Funeral expenses.
 Takes care of funeral or other end-of-life costs if there’s a death because of an accident.

 What PIP covers varies from state to state.
-For example, New York includes transportation costs to medical treatment and household help under PIP.
+For example, New York includes transportation costs to medical treatment and household help.
 On the other hand, the State of Washington only requires covering the expenses and services from the above list.

 Below is a list of what PIP typically doesn’t cover:

 - Injuries involving farm vehicles such as tractors and riding lawn-mowers